circonus/irondb-docs/configuration.md

 * `last_abs_biggest` - if used with the [IRONdb-relay](irondb-relay.md)
   aggregation capabilities the datapoints can track a generation counter.
 This resolver considers the generation of the datapoint and then uses the largest by absolute value if the generations collide.
+If you are not using the relay, this will fall back to the same behavior as `abs_biggest`.
 * `abs_smallest` - save the smallest by absolute value.
 * `last_abs_smallest` - same as `last_abs_biggest` but smallest instead.
 * `last_biggest` - same as `last_abs_biggest` but uses the largest without